Tuna executive agrees to plead guilty to price-fixing: U.S. officials

 WASHINGTON (Reuters) - A top sales executive of a canned tuna company, Walter Scott Cameron, has agreed to plead guilty to conspiring to fix the price of tuna, the Justice Department said on Wednesday.

-The department did not name the company that Cameron works for but a separate, private lawsuit filed in the matter identifies him as working for Bumble Bee..
+The department did not name the company that Cameron works for but a separate, private lawsuit filed in the matter identifies him as working for Bumble Bee.
+[CBRHOB.UL].

 Cameron and other, unnamed conspirators agreed to fix the price of tuna sold to consumers in the United States from 2011 to 2013, the department said.
 Cameron agreed to pay a fine and to cooperate with the probe.